 JHS presents free monthly lectures on a diverse range of historical subjects, each presented by speakers of note, including historians, dramatists, experts and artistic presenters.
-Annually, the series includes ten to fifteen major program opportunities.
+Annually, the series includes 10 to 15 major program opportunities.
 The subjects are diverse and highlight North Florida history.
 Most of the presentations involve multimedia with presenters.
-The lectures are held at the society’s Old St. Andrews, 317 A. Philip Randolph Blvd. (across Veterans Memorial Arena).
+The lectures are held at the Society’s Old St. Andrews, 317 A. Philip Randolph Blvd. (across from VyStar Veterans Memorial Arena).

 Members and their guests are invited to join us a for a small reception before each lecture.